Credit by Exam

 • The same application form for CBE should be completed for these students, who must be registered/ pre-registered in the district (NISD student ID# required).
 Students who have completed kindergarten in a public school in another state or in a DoD (Department of Defense) school are eligible to attend Grade 1 without any Credit-by-Exam testing (documentation required).

 • There are no initial charges to the student and/or parent.
-However, if a parent requests an alternative examination (re-test), then the parent will have to pay for the exam which the district will administer.
+However, if a parent requests an alternative examination (retest), then the parent will have to order and pay for the exam which the test provider or district may administer.

 • Acceleration applies to students attempting to test out of a grade level or course without having had any prior instruction.